Ramification theory for varieties over a local field: Tamely ramified coverings

 \begin{lm} Let $T$ be a separated noetherian scheme and $V$ be a separated scheme of finite type over $T$.
 Let $f\colon V\to U$ be an unramified separated morphism of finite type of schemes.
-Then, for a point $v\in V$ and a $T$-integral and $V$-external valuation ring {\rm (Definition \ref{dfval})} $B$ of $\kappa(v)$, the following conditions are equivalent:
+Let $v\in V$ be a point and $B$ be a $T$-integral valuation ring of $\kappa(v)$.
+We consider the conditions:

-{\rm (1)} There exists a proper scheme $Y$ over $T$ containing $V$ as an open subscheme such that the closed subset $\Sigma_{V/U}Y\subset Y$ does not meet the image of the map ${\rm Spec}\ B\to Y$.
+{\rm (1)} There exists a proper scheme $Y$ over $T$ containing $V$ as an open subscheme such that the closed subset $\Sigma^+_{V/U}Y\subset Y$ does not meet the image of the map ${\rm Spec}\ B\to Y$.